reunu/unustasis/README.md

 # unustasis

 ```
-Anastasis - a recovery from a debilitating condition.
+Anastasis, noun - a recovery from a debilitating condition.
 Rebirth, resurrection.
 ```

 This is an attempt at an inofficial, BLE-only app for the Unu Scooter Pro after the official app was shut down due to bancruptcy.